Kaveripriya/AI-Academy/CRESCENT/python-foundations/modules/p5-files-exception-handling/unit-5-3-case-study.md

 ### 3.1 Definition

-A **robust file reader** is a program that reads a data file (typically CSV) row by row, attempts to validate and convert each row's data, and — instead of stopping the moment one row fails — separates the rows into two groups: a **valid record** (a row that parsed and validated correctly, ready to be used) and an **invalid record**, also called a **malformed row** (a row that failed to parse or broke a validation rule, set aside instead of processed).
-The reader finishes the *entire* file no matter how many rows fail, and it reports what it rejected instead of hiding it.

-This is not a new Python feature.
-It is a design pattern — a standard, reusable way of structuring code — built entirely out of the `with open()`, `csv.reader`, and `try`/`except` syntax you already learned in Units 5.1 and 5.2.
-What's new is the discipline of combining them so that one bad row never takes down the rest of the file.
+### Robust File Reader

+A **robust file reader** is a program that reads a data file (usually a CSV file) **one row at a time**.

+For each row, the program checks whether the data is correct.

+- If the row is correct, it is treated as a **valid record** and is processed.
+- If the row contains an error (such as a missing value or incorrect data), it is treated as an **invalid record** or **malformed row**.
+The program skips that row and continues reading the rest of the file.

+This means that **one incorrect row does not stop the entire program**.
+All the remaining valid rows are still processed.

+After reading the complete file, the program can also show which rows were skipped and the reason for the error.
+This makes it easier to find and fix problems in the data.

+A robust file reader is **not a new Python feature**.
+It is simply a good way of writing programs by combining the concepts you already know:

+- `with open()` to open files
+- `csv.reader` to read CSV files
+- `try/except` to handle errors

+By using these together, you can build programs that are more reliable and can handle real-world data without crashing.

 ### 3.2 Why This Concept Exists